e-minguez/gpd-pocket-fedora/README.md

 sudo dnf install -y /run/media/$USER/<pendrive>/*.rpm
 ```

-Then, run the scripts in any order and reboot.
+Then, run all the scripts in any order and reboot.

 After the first reboot, ensure you are using your new kernel: